joesteinkamp/design-knowledge-base/1_Framework/Process/1_Understand/README.md

 - Are there corporate and/or product branding guidelines that will dictate some aspects of the product’s look?
 - What technical constraints must you consider when designing the product?
 - What are the time and budgetary constraints on your design project?
+- Who are we solving for?
+- What are the user’s goals?
+Why?
+What triggers it?
+- Why does the user need this product?
+- How did we get here?
+What does the experience look like now?
+- What do we know about our users?
+What insights have we gained?
+- What constraints are we working with?